Flexible Representative Democracy: An Introduction with Binary Issues: Introduction

-Given the prohibitive costs of implementing a large-scale Direct Democracy in both human and agent societies, we often resort to forms of representation, relying upon a set of proxies to decide on the voters' behalf.
-Countries have parliaments, companies have shareholders, and even groups of agents select leaders to represent them \cite{Yu:2010:CDM:1838186.1838192}.
-Sets of representatives have been used in many contexts and disciplines to reduce the computation and communication burden of decision makers.
 Within computer science, many applications face the task of selecting representatives for downstream decision making.
-In portfolio selection a particular set of algorithms and hyper-parameters are selected from a large pool of candidates and then used as representatives for later problems \cite{khudabukhsh2009satenstein}, in multi-agent systems the role assignment problem uses distributed voting to decide on tasks for agents \cite{zhu2012group}, and in group recommendation settings this can correspond to picking a set of experts to later make decisions.
-The COMSOC community \cite{BCELP16a} has produced a large body of research on how to select and weight representatives.
-Indeed, using multi-winner voting \cite{SFL16a}, we can view the winners as a set of exemplars that may be used to decide some downstream application -- e.g., we select a set of points in space and then aggregate these points (votes) over the set.
+In portfolio selection, a particular set of algorithms and hyper-parameters are selected from a large pool of candidates and then used as representatives for later problems~\citep{khudabukhsh2009satenstein}.
+In multi-agent systems, the role assignment problem uses distributed voting to decide on tasks for agents~\citep{zhu2012group}.
+And in group recommendation settings, elections correspond to picking a set of experts to later make decisions.
+The Computational Social Choice community has produced a large body of research on how to select and weight representatives~\citep{BCELP16a}.
+Indeed, using multi-winner voting~\citep{SFL16a}, we can view the winners as a set of exemplars that may be used to decide some downstream application -- e.g., we select a set of points in space and then aggregate these points (votes) over the set.

-Often it is beneficial to elect fixed committees which meet certain axiomatic criteria.
-For example, committees should be proportional and have justified representation of the voters \cite{aziz2017justified}.
-Intuitively, these difficulties in electing committees carry through to the setting of Representative Democracy (RD) where the committee makes decisions in the interest of the voters/agents who elect them \cite{Skow15a}.
-As the prevalence and security of the internet improve, many scholars and companies are turning toward computer systems to address issues with democratic decision making systems; some going so far to suggest that we create an AI-based Direct Democracy or an ``Augmented Democracy" \footnote{{ \url{https://www.peopledemocracy.com/}}}.